 Electronic books, or ebooks, provide a new, cool, environmentally-friendly, and inexpensive way to read.
 Differing from their paper cousins only in the binding, ebooks are stored and used as computer files rather than as ink on paper.

-One arena that might soon see the leap to ebook use is the classroom.
+Speaking of training and education, one arena that might soon see the leap to ebook use is the classroom.
 Students would take their handheld ebook readers to the electronic bookstore, load their texts, carry the lot in their bookbag, and not notice the extra weight of a dozen full-length texts.

 Ebooks can be purchased directly on the Internet from hundreds of publishers or retail ebookstores.
 In either case, pay with your credit or debit card, then download it directly as with a free book, or wait for it to arrive as an email attachment, a disk or a CD.